The Asthma Care Team

 References

-2. Tacinas C et al. Managing Asthma.
+2. Tacinas C et al. Managing asthma.
 AAACN Viewpoint.
 2003;26:1. https://www.aaacn.org/sites/default/files/members/viewpoint/janfeb04.pdf

 3. Rance KS.
+Helping patients attain and maintain asthma control: reviewing the role of the nurse practitioner.
 J Multidisip Healthc.
 2011;4:299-309.

 4. National Learning Consortium.
 Shared decision making.
-2013 www.healthit.gov/sites/default/files/nlc_shared_decision_making_fact_sheet.pdf
+December 2013 www.healthit.gov/sites/default/files/nlc_shared_decision_making_fact_sheet.pdf

-All URLs accessed 9/6/2024.
+All URLs accessed March 21, 2025.

 Pin It on Pinterest